 A ScrumMaster who continues to develop kaizen mind in herself will be better able to serve and develop kaizen within the team.
 As with a Priest, who does not minister to their own struggles and seeks the counsel of another, so should the ScrumMaster not try to resolve their struggles alone.
 As the ScrumMaster increases his or her awareness and becomes ever better in helping the team, the team can grow in confidence, ability, and its own sense of well-being (see Team Pride).

-Ideally a ScrumMaster will seek a coach just as an opportunity for continuous improvement, but also when they discover specific shortcomings in carrying out their job.
+Ideally a ScrumMaster will seek a coach not just as an opportunity for continuous improvement, but also when they discover specific shortcomings in carrying out their job.
 In some larger organizations there may be support for ScrumMasters through Birds of a Feather structures and in smaller organizations the ScrumMaster will need to look outside the organization for help.
 In other situations someone may recommend the ScrumMaster work with a coach.
-This may come as a surprise for the ScrumMaster but we suggest that they try to take this on as a positive opportunity to grow and improve and the ScrumMaster try to be as open and trusting of their coach as they feel comfortable.
+This recommendation may come as a surprise for the ScrumMaster, but we suggest that they take it as a positive opportunity to grow and improve and the ScrumMaster try to be as open and trusting of their coach as they feel comfortable.

 When one person serves as coach to many ScrumMasters in a single organization, there is risk that the coach’s biases may rub off on the organization.
 The ScrumMaster should be conscious of this possibility when selecting a coach.